-I ask him, “Just to clarify, do you mean…?” and then I explain what I honestly think he’s saying.
+I ask him, “Just to clarify, do you mean…?” and then I explain what I honestly feel that he’s saying.
 I am amazed at how often I am wrong!
-But this gives him a chance to realize the way it sounded to me and to clarify, thereby avoiding a long, drawn-out communication conflict.
+But this gives him a chance to realize the way it sounded to me and clarify — thereby avoiding a long, drawn-out communication conflict.

 2. Give him the benefit of the doubt.

 When I first started asking for clarification, I wasn’t even sure I believed his answer.
 I thought he was just backpedaling.
-But over time, I realized there was really no hidden meaning 99 percent of the time.
+But over time, I realized that there was really no hidden meaning 99% of the time.
 In part, it’s a trust issue.
 Ask yourself: Do you trust him?
-Do you trust his intentions and his feelings about you and the jobs you do?
-If so, give him the benefit of the doubt when his words seem harsh.
+Do you trust his intentions?
+His feelings about you and the jobs you do?
+If so, then give him the benefit of the doubt when his words seem harsh.

 3. Address your own insecurities.

-When I’m feeling unsteady and insecure, when I don’t know if I’m measuring up, I like to read this Bible verse: “We have this as a sure and steadfast anchor of the soul.”
+When I’m feeling unsteady and insecure — when I don’t know if I’m measuring up — this is my anchor: “We have this as a sure and steadfast anchor of the soul.”
 When my soul is anchored, I can laugh in the face of criticism, intentional or not.
+(TWEET THIS)